millsp/prisma-serverless-nextjs/README.md

 ### Provider

 The project is set up to work with a `PostgreSQL` database.
-If you would like to change that, head to the `schema.prisma` to change that.
+If you would like to change that, head to the `schema.prisma` and change it.

 ### Connect

-At the root of this project create an `.env` file, along with your `package.json`.
+At the root of this project, next to your `package.json`,  create an `.env` file.
 Insert your database environment variables, they will automatically get deployed.
 Do not commit this file.

 ```
 DATABASE_URL=postgres://user:password@host:port/db_name